 Know Before You Go

 We are an open air venue.
 The hall is open in the back and on the sides.
 Large ceiling fans help move air and cool the hall.
-For our August 14 – Sept 18, 2021 concerts, the seating is open and there is plenty of room to spread out to social distance.
+For our concerts that have open seating per section, there is plenty of room to spread out to social distance.
 We ask that you be mindful of others personal space when you choose your seating.
 Call or email us once you purchase a ticket if you have a specific place you want to sit or if you wish for us to block off seats around you.
-For our August 13 Tuba Skinny performance, balancing the demand for tickets with keeping everyone safe, we have assigned seats, limiting sales to 65% of the hall, and separating each group with one empty seat on each side.
+For Raleigh Ringers on July 9, 2022 and Ladysmith Black Mambazo on August 14, 2022, we expect larger crowds and may not be able to space people out as well.

 Please self-evaluate on the day of the event, and have an adult evaluate each youth in your party.
-No individuals may attend if they have any of the following symptoms consistent with COVID-19: fever exceeding 100.1, headache, sore throat, dry cough, shortness of breath, sudden inability to taste or smell, earache, body aches, diarrhea, unusual fatigue, vomiting, and abdominal pain.
+If you have any of symptoms consistent with COVID-19, we ask that consider staying home.

 If your or any member of my party has been knowingly exposed to anyone with COVID-19 in the 14 days prior to this event, we ask that the individual not attend.

 By attending any of our performances in the Mt.
 Gretna Playhouse, you understand that an inherent risk of exposure to COVID-19 exists in any public place where people are present.
 You hereby voluntarily choose to accept all risk, for yourself and any accompanying minor(s), of being exposed to, contracting, and/or spreading COVID-19, as well as all risks of property loss, personal injury, and all other hazards related to the event or presence at the venue, whether occurring prior to, during or after the event.